rabbitmq/mnevis/README.md

 A snapshot is requested via release_cursor on every successful commit operation.

+This app is using a custom snapshotting module `mnesia_snapshot`.
+When a state is about to be saved as a snapshot it will take a mnesia checkpoint with the `prepare` callback.
+The snapshot consists of the mnesia backup and the server state saved by `ra_log_snapshot`

 ## TODO

 `select` operations are not implementing, which means that `qlc` quieries will not work.